tim-rayner/themui/README.md

 # SYSTEM DESIGN DOCUMENT (SDD) - Themui

+### Note:

+I am deliberately over-engineering this app, to practice my application infrastructure and design foundations.
+I've also never got a google AdSense app working before, so hoping this strategy also ensures all regulations are met before release.

 ## 1.0 Overview

 **Themui** is a developer-facing SaaS tool that converts screenshots (websites, apps, wireframes, etc) into Material UI (MUI) themes.
 The platform will: